What is it about?

-In the context of the Europe 2020 Strategy for growth and jobs, each first semester (the European Semester), a series of country-specific recommendations are issued to help Member States tackle the most urgent challenges.
+In the context of the Europe 2020 Strategy;for growth and jobs, a series of country-specific recommendations are issued in the first half of the year (the European Semester) to help Member States tackle the most urgent challenges.

 In addition, each year the Education and Training Monitor assesses progress according to a set of benchmarks, designed to contribute to evidence-based policy making and identifying challenges.